Planning & engagement

 Feedback from the community engagement suggested that more affordable homes were needed in the area.
-We are building 28 affordable homes for social rent and shared ownership.
-This is 10% (seven homes) more than the council’s affordable housing policy requires us to provide.
+We provided 28 affordable homes for social rent and shared ownership.
+This was 10% (seven homes) more than the council’s affordable housing policy required us to provide.

 All of the homes on the development have been designed to include environmentally sustainable features, such as improved building fabric and insulation.
-This means that, when occupied, the homes will produce 10% less carbon emissions than homes built to normal building regulation standards.
+This means that the homes will produce 10% less carbon emissions than homes built to normal building regulation standards.

-As part of our Section-106 planning obligations we will be giving Wychavon District Council £365,000 to go towards improving local public transport, cycle routes, education, recycling services and public open space.
-The Government’s New Homes Bonus scheme will provide the local authority with a further £680,000 for local works and services.
+As part of our Section-106 planning obligations we have given Wychavon District Council £365,000 to go towards improving local public transport, cycle routes, education, recycling services and public open space.
+The Government’s New Homes Bonus scheme provided the local authority with a further £680,000 for local works and services.

 After carrying out surveys of the site and holding several meetings with Wychavon District Council, we produced our initial design proposals and development layout.
 In May 2012 we held a public exhibition event, for which we prepared a CGI ‘fly through’ model and presentation boards, showing drawings of and information about our proposed development, for local residents and councillors to see.
 The drawings and information were also posted on a dedicated website.
 Forms were available so that people could provide us with feedback.